© 2017 Seven Systems Cross-Platform Media Limited

 For this to work, you would first need to enable MIDI Out in the other app, and, depending on the app, choose Xequence as the destination for MIDI Output.
 You might also need to enable "Background audio", again depending on the app, so that it stays active in the background when you switch back to Xequence.
 If you use a class-compliant external keyboard or controller, it also depends on the particular device, but many work out of the box.

 Now try sending notes or controllers from the other app or device.
-The "MIDI In" button should blink when you press keys or move controllers in the other app or device.
+The "MIDI In" button should flash when you press keys or move controllers in the other app or device.
 You can also try to record notes or controllers into the Arrangement or Pianoroll, and check if they have been recorded correctly.

 If you don't get any blinking or notes / controllers being recorded, try selecting the MIDI Source explicitly: